John Nessel

 John Steve Nessel (born 1952) is a former professional American football player.
 Nessel was an All-American guard at Penn State in 1974 and was the 4th-round draft pick (#81 overall) of the Atlanta Falcons in the 1975 NFL draft.
+On August 5th, 1975, he was traded to the Kansas City Chiefs.
+He then was assigned on waivers to the Philadelphia Eagles on August 15th, 1975 and was released on September 1st of the same year. in 1976 Nessel signed with the New England Patriots but was released before ever playing for them.
+In 1977 he was signed by the Minnesota Vikings but was released before playing in a game for them.

-Nessel earned a Bachelor of Science in Industrial Arts Education from Penn State in 1975, and is now a technology education instructor at Ridgefield High School in Ridgefield, Connecticut.
+Nessel earned a Bachelor of Science in Industrial Arts Education from Penn State in 1975 and is now a technology education instructor at Ridgefield High School in Ridgefield, Connecticut.
 He lives with his wife Jo Ann, in Wilton, Connecticut.